webmil/text-language-detect/README.md

 It implements a version of a technique originally proposed by Cavnar & Trenkle (1994): "N-Gram-Based Text Categorization".

-This is fork of http://pear.php.net/package/Text_LanguageDetect
+This is fork of http://pear.php.net/package/Text_LanguageDetect.
+Special for Symfony 2.

 Installation in Symfony 2 as service
 ------------------------------------